 When making rice, I would think 2 cups of dried would make enough for this recipe.
 To garnish, I would scoop about 1/3 cup of cooked rice on top.
 The rice is more of a garnish so the ratio of rice to stew should be more stew, you feel me?
 When cooking rice, at a bare minimum, I always throw in some sea salt, olive oil, pepper, rice vinegar and a few bay leaves.
 You should do the same as this makes for flavorful rice.

 For this recipe, I strayed away from using too many herbs.
 I really wanted the flavor of the cabbage to shine through.
-Not the mention, the sausage has loads of flavor, which helps to season the stew.
-If you don’t like plant based sausages, you can totally omit this ingredient.
+Not to mention, the sausage has loads of flavor, which helps to season the stew.
+If you don’t like plant-based sausages, you can totally omit this ingredient.
 In that case, you might want to add some more salt and pepper to taste.
 If you’d like to use another brand other than Beyond Sausage, you could.
 However, I think it works perfectly with this recipe so that wouldn’t be ideal. ;)

 how to cook dried black eyed peas